hengyuf/VSMCG/README.md

 # VSMCG
-This codebase is a PyTorch implementation of VSMCG, the course projects of Bayesian Theory and Computation.
+This codebase is a PyTorch implementation of VSMCG, the course project of Bayesian Theory and Computation.

 If it is helpful for your work, please⭐